jazahn/mobility-workshop/README.md

 ## Step 01

 #### Insert a basic header
 Now we want to make sure these libs work.
 The first thing we need to do with jQuery Mobile is add a "page". jQM uses an idea of pages to switch between, we will use that later.
-For now, let's add a page div with a theme of "a",
+For now, let's add a page div with a theme of "a", (which is actually the default theme, so that's redundant).
 ```html
 <div data-role="page" data-theme="a">
 </div>
 ```
 For the most part, all of our content will go in there.

 Now add the header.
+(Inside of the page div.)
 ```html
 <header data-role="header" data-position="fixed">
 This is a header